Storware/vprotect-manual/administration/storage-providers/instances/README.md

 ## General

-List of currently known storage instances and access to the details page of each object.
-From this place, you can also perform on-demand actions like backup, restore and file-level restore.
+A list of currently known storage instances and access to the details page of each object.
+From this place, you can also perform on-demand actions such as backup, restore and file-level restore.

 ![](../../../.gitbook/assets/storage-providers-instances%20%282%29%20%282%29%20%282%29%20%282%29.jpg)

-Going back to the Storage details page, this is how it looks like:
+Going back to the Storage details page, this is what it looks like:

 ![](../../../.gitbook/assets/storage-providers-instances-details-page.jpg)